darren-gibson/RTTChecker/README.md

 5. **Unknown** (mode 4) - No suitable train found

 The mode automatically updates every minute based on real-time RTT API data.

+### Delay-to-Temperature Mapping (Temperature Sensor)
+- 0 minutes late → 0°C (on time)
+- 5 minutes late → 5°C
+- 20 minutes late → 20°C
+- -3 minutes (early) → -3°C
+- Values are capped to -10°C (very early) and 50°C (very late)

+This mapping makes Google Home voice queries like "What's the temperature of Train Delay Sensor?" directly tell you the minutes delayed.

 ### Automation Examples
 Use the mode state in Matter automations: